michaelelliot/homebridge-dyson-fan/README.md

 ## Help

-If you need any help, feel free to hit me up in the [Homebridge Slack channel](https://homebridge-slackin.herokuapp.com/).
+If you need any help, feel free to reach out to me on [Twitter](https://twitter.com/michaelelliot).